How to Organize a Successful Public Relations Event

 • Analyze impressions, interactions, and types of content created

-• Plan a post-event follow-up (e.g.: collaboration suggestion, reusable content)
+• Plan post-event follow-up (collaboration suggestions, reusable content)

-This is where your agency can concretely demonstrate the value of the event.
+This is where your agency can concretely demonstrate the event's value.

-A successful PR event is a starting point, not an end.
+A successful PR event is a starting point, never an end.

 It can serve to: